 Best Mid-Range Latex Mattress

 The blend of latex and polyfoam in the comfort layers offers benefits and drawbacks.
-This combo offers better motion isolation than most latex mattresses, making it ideal for couples who want the responsiveness and support of latex.
+This combo offers better motion isolation than many latex mattresses, making it ideal for couples who want the responsiveness and support of latex.
 Unfortunately, the polyfoam layers dissipate heat less efficiently, so while this model provides decent cooling, it's not ideal if you sleep hot or live in a hot climate.
-It's also less durable than our top pick, though it's still one of the most durable mattresses we've tested.
+It's also less durable than the previous picks, since the mattress's polyfoam doesn't meet the standard for high-quality foam.
+Still, it's one of the most durable mattresses we've tested.

 -